-A panicked scream at the front of the bus erupts as a vehicle that was stopped to our right at the traffic lights cuts three lines right in front of our coach and turned left, no signal whatsoever!
+A panicked scream at the front of the bus erupts as a vehicle stopped to our right at the traffic lights cuts three lines right in front of our coach and turned left, no signal whatsoever!
 The automobile carries a giant haystack on its roof.
 Stranded straws float on the street taken by the wind flow thus created.

 The bus driver most likely didn’t even flinch.
 The tour guide says ‘this is normal Egyptian driving style!’
 Jungle driving applies to the desert as well as crazy cities or insane mountaintop narrow paths!

-The bus convoy takes a few turns on the busy streets of Alexandria that I award with the craziest driving fashion medal.
+The bus convoy takes a few turns on Alexandria’s busy streets that I award with the craziest driving fashion medal.
 Before we realise it, we’re out of the city in the endless desert, on our way to Cairo, the capital city.

 The blue waters of the Mediterranean are replaced by an infinite, desolate and mesmerising at the same time ocean of golden ripples.

-We advance rapidly on what I imagine is a highway, in the middle of nowhere, among endless sand dunes.
+We advance rapidly on what I imagine is a highway, in the middle of nowhere, among endless dunes.
 This is a scene from ‘The Mummy’, and I’m in it!
-It’s surreal to even think that I’m actually crossing the Sahara.
+It’s surreal even to think that I’m actually crossing the Sahara.

 Every curve of the road (which I still can’t see, being covered in sand!) shows a glimpse of the massive row of silver busses crossing the endless desert.
 The sun is reflected by the metallic shields of what must resemble a giant reptile seen from above.